 Therefore if your priority is beach weather for as much of the year as possible, Rhodes is tough to beat in Greece or indeed much of Europe and it is blessed with some gorgeous bays and undeveloped beaches with good windsurfing and kitesurfing conditions.

-Estimated Living Costs – 750-1200 Euros/month
+Estimated Living Costs in Rhodes – 950-1450 Euros/month

 4. Corfu, Corfu

 If you’re looking for a party kind of place with lots of international visitors, then Mykonos is probably your best bet these days in Greece.
-However the high costs there make it somewhere you may prefer just to visit rather than live and Corfu might be a better bet for nomads seeking nightlife and that “holiday” atmosphere, as well as slightly more reasonable living costs.
+However the very high costs there make it somewhere you may prefer just to visit rather than live and Corfu might be a better bet for nomads seeking nightlife and that “holiday” atmosphere, as well as slightly more reasonable living expenses.

-Corfu does still rank as one of the most expensive places to live in Greece but it is still relatively affordable by most European standards.
 Less than half the size of Rhodes, Corfu can get a bit crowded and touristy during the summer months but it’s a really good location with ferry links to nearby Southern Italy creating great opportunities for travel.
 It’s also so close to Albania that you could practically swim across so there’s no reason why you can’t explore the Balkans too whilst basing yourself in Corfu.

 Life on Greece’s 7th largest island is usually good fun with lots of events and festivals for a place so small.
 It’s a nice option for anyone looking for island life with an international atmosphere and the cobblestone streets and Venetian architecture of Corfu Town ensure it’s not short on charm or history either.

-Estimated Living Costs – 800-1300 Euros/month
+Estimated Living Costs in Corfu – 900-1400 Euros/month

 5. Athens, Greek Mainland